hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 Hosts **should** reply to the same email thread used for the screening request to keep things organised.

-Include the following in your email:
+Include the following in the email:

 - A list of badge recipients (the tournament winners).
 - The image used for the profile badge (see [design requirements](#design-requirements)).